Your life is full of things you count on.

 We don’t have anything fun going on in the real world, but there’s always something happening online.

-Can we survive in our apartments, by ourselves, without talking to anyone, as long as we’ve got our digital devices to keep us connected to the outside world?
+Can we survive at home by ourselves, as long as we’ve got our digital devices to keep us connected to the outside world?

 Lots of things keep us home alone.